dgroomes/java-foreign-function-and-memory-api-playground/memory-leak/README.md

   Activity Manager, that the process is using more and more memory.
 As an aside, does the JVM have any idea how much off-heap memory is used?
 I would guess not, but maybe it calls into OS functions to get total memory used?
   * DONE Rename
-  * Implement a C function to read a file and return a struct containing the contents (pointer of course) and line count
+  * DONE Implement a C function to read a file and return a struct containing the contents (pointer of course) and line count
   * Call the C function from Java
   * From Java, read an entire directory
   * Allow user to enter a directory path as a commandline argument.
 This is the 'read' command.